Part 1 - Website Terms and Conditions

 6.1.1 Cancellations, postponements or amendments can be accepted in writing as follows:

-Care staff Training - 3 weeks before first day of course
+PBS/PBM care staff group Training - 3 weeks before first day of course

-Trainer Training - up to two delegates - 3 weeks before first day of course or section of trainer course.
+PBM Trainer Training/reaccreditation - up to two delegates - 3 weeks before first day of course or section of trainer course.

-Trainer Training - more than two delegates - 6 weeks before first day of course or section of trainer course.
+PBM Trainer Training/ reaccreditation - more than two delegates - 6 weeks before first day of course or section of trainer course.

-Trainer Training - if venue is being hosted by the Customer - 6 weeks before first day of course or section of trainer course.
+PBM Trainer Training/reaccreditation – regardless of number of delegates, if venue is being hosted by the Customer and you are cancelling the venue - 6 weeks before first day of course or section of trainer course.

 We reserve the right to charge the Customer in full for any Training cancelled by the customer without required notice.
 You should request an acknowledgement of the cancellation.